michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - XmlWinEventLog:Microsoft-Windows-Sysmon/Operational

-- Search through all "win" sourcetypes and filter the keyword "pdf":
+- To search through all "win" sourcetypes and filter the keyword "pdf", you can use the following search query:

 ![image25](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/5d9f9497-2adb-42a2-9230-e647c67cf454)

-- Add the source address of the machine and count the unique PDF files in the "Relative_Target_Name" field name:
+- To add the source address of the machine and count the unique PDF files in the "Relative_Target_Name" field name, you can use the following search query:
 ```
    index=botsv1 sourcetype=*win* pdf dest=we9041srv.waynecorpinc.local Source_Address=192.168.250.100
 | stats dc(Relative_Target_Name) AS unique_count